ministryofjustice/opg-modernising-lpa-docs/README.md

 We will utilise Github features to allow conversations for feedback and managing our content and history.

+## Setup

+To run the site locally follow these instructions

+1. Checkout the repository
+2. Run `yarn install`
+3. Run `yarn run start` to launch a local version with hot reloading
+4. Run `yarn run build` to build a local copy of the site into the folder `_site`

 ## Tools and language

 When writing articles consider using strong prose in your writing.
 This keeps things clear and concise.
 Consider the following plugins to help with your writing.